 To compost in your backyard, you only need a few materials to get started.
 A compost bin, a container to collect your food scraps in the kitchen, and a tool to circulate the air in the compost pile.

 Fruits and vegetables, coffee grounds, egg shells, tea bags, grass clippings

 Shredded newspaper, paper napkins, coffee filters, dried brown leaves, cardboard- cut into smaller pieces

-Food cooked in oil or grease, pet waste, cheese, milk, meat, fish, bones, barbeque ashes, Black walnuts or Black walnut tree debris
+X Food cooked in oil or grease, pet waste, animal products (cheese, milk, meat, fish, bones), barbeque ashes

 Bokashi is an indoor method of making compost through fermentation.
 This type of composting relies on anaerobic processing which requires the purchase of a bran that has been inoculated with beneficial microbes.
 Enclosed air tight containers are used create the anaerobic environment, and the leachate needs to be drawn off.
 Meat and dairy may be included in the scraps added.